samzofkie/jailsolidaritynetwork.com/README.md

    2) Where to put the `<textarea>`

 ### TODO
-- Reevaluate TestimonyCard separation of concerns (between it and ExpandableTranscription)
+- Prettier and ESLint
 - Tests
-- `AudioTestimonyCard`, `DocumentTestionyCard` subclasses
+- `DocumentTestionyCard`
 - `TestimonyDeck`
-- Separate pages for each testimony
+- Separate pages for testimonies